-Receiving funding from the ISO may affect the amount of federal or provincial tax credits that the producer or company is eligible for in connection with the production.
+As ISO funding is considered assistance therefore receiving funding from the ISO may affect the amount of federal or provincial tax credits that the producer or company is eligible for in connection with the production.
 The ISO recommends that applicants discuss the potential with a tax credit specialist to determine that amount.